launderex619/laberinto-multinivel/README.md

         * Directory Name : The name of your project

 5. Open the project
 	* You will be prompted with a message asking you would like to open the project in Android Studio.
-Click Yes
+	Click Yes.
 	* The project will now open in Android Studio

 ## Autors
 * Carlos Carvajal Vazquez